Certified Scrum Professional - ScrumMaster™

 We are proud to be the first organization in North America approved to offer this course in classroom format!
-For at least the remainder of 2020, we have redesigned this course to be offered online, with the same interactivity and learning experience you have come to expect from Chris.
-We hope to be back in the classroom soon!
+We have redesigned this course to be offered online, with the same interactivity and learning experience you have come to expect from Chris.

 This three-day course is a highly interactive, learner-focused experience, with students sharing with and learning from one another across settings and activities.
 Exercises range from self-reflection and exploration to class-wide simulations designed to create experiences that "stick" and create stronger, more skilled, and empowered Scrum Masters.

 This course meets all of the learning objectives set by the Path to CSP Educator team with Scrum Alliance, and is the final step to achieving your CSP-SM designation!

 What Sets Our CSP-SM Course Apart?